Cast Iron Dutch Oven: How to Bake Bread

 👉 But you can use fresh baker's yeast as a modern alternative.

-This facilitates rising and reduces fermentation time, but it's no longer historically accurate!
+This facilitates rising and reduces fermentation time, but it is no longer historically accurate!

-Whether you're curious about living history, a bushcraft enthusiast, or an experimental cook: cauldron bread is a simple act, but rich in history.
+Whether you're curious about living history, a bushcraft enthusiast, or an experimental cook: cauldron bread is a simple gesture, but rich in memory.

 All the equipment is available on the website for you to get started now!